kiwix/kiwix-android/README.md

 [COMMITSTYLE](docs/commitstyle.md) carefully.
 Kindly adhere to the guidelines.
 Pull requests not matching the style will be rejected.

+## Localization

+Kiwix Android is available in multiple languages and managed by Translatewiki.
+When adding new string resources, contributors are required to provide additional context on how and where the new string will be used.
+This helps translators to understand the context and translate accurately.
+Before adding new string resources, please read the [STRING_RESOURCES](https://github.com/kiwix/kiwix-android/blob/develop/STRING_RESOURCES.md) carefully.

 ## Communication

 Available communication channels: